 Here’s a good idea of what might happen if a kid doesn’t raise their hand:

 - The first time breaking the raise your hand rule, the student gets ignored and sent a private reminder.
+Addressing student misbehavior privately can prevent embarrassment and power struggles.

 - (Raise your own hand to show the example, point to a visual of someone raising their hand, or just approach the child and whisper the rule).